Free packages of food and basic goods for people hit by the recession following the pandemic

 We have also put together special packages for coeliacs, lactose-intolerant people, vegetarians, babies (with baby food, powdered milk, nappies and wet wipes) and anyone else who may have special requirements.

 In Milan our project has been running on an experimental basis since mid May.
-We’ve delivered over 19,000 food packages so far.
+We’ve delivered over 44,000 food and basic goods packages so far.

 ‘In phase 1, EMERGENCY had already organised a network for delivering basic goods to people in quarantine, ill and elderly people, and we picked out various families for whom the lockdown was not only a health risk but above all a threat to their economic survival.
 In Milan alone, thanks to help from Brigate Volontarie per l’Emergenza, 320 volunteers brought ready meals to some of the city’s most vulnerable people, did more than 5,000 shopping trips and gave out 100,000 masks from the municipal council.’
 Marco, head of the Milan project